twoleggedeye/youtube8m/README.md

 Then, train tf models separately: EnsembleModelA, EnsembleModelB, …, EnsembleModelF and use OOF predictions for training EnsembleModel.
 Note, you need to use correct soft_labels_path in NumpyY8MAggFeaturesReader.

-After this procedure, you will be able to run eval.py and inference.py and get final predictions and a final metagraph.
+After this procedure you will be able to run eval.py and inference.py and get final predictions and a final metagraph.